 A few weeks ago, I was visiting my buddy to check out his swanky new basement gym.
-I was mighty impressed with the way he’d used the small space to accommodate almost every piece of equipment that one finds in large commercial gyms.
+I was mighty impressed with the way he’d used the small space to accommodate almost every piece of equipment that one would need in a gym.

 Just next to a ceiling-mounted speed bag, there was another teardrop-shaped bag, hanging from a similar platform.
 It was much bigger than the speed bag though and I had no clue what that contraption was.

 He told me to go ahead and throw a few punches at it.
 The moment I landed the first punch, I was amazed at the feel of contact.
 It was almost like I was hitting a real person, as opposed to a bag.

 That triggered my curiosity about Aqua bags and I decided to dig deeper into it.

 You can see what the aqua bag looks like by checking it out on amazon by clicking here.

 An Aqua Bag is essentially a miniature, portable version of a heavy bag.
 At least that’s what it’s intended to be.
 It has a teardrop-shaped design and is typically made of tough vinyl or rubber.
 As implied by the name, you fill it with tap water and hang it from a wall-mounted or ceiling-mounted platform just as you would hang a garage punching bag in your garage.

 When you are done practicing, you can empty the bag and tuck it away.
 It’s the closest one can ever get to a portable punching bag, but without trading off the luxuries of a heavy bag.

 Let’s say you are traveling for a month or so, and do not want to miss your punching bag workouts.
 You grab an Aqua bag and carry it with you.
 When unfilled, it’s like a deflated balloon and you can toss it into your backpack.